MicrosoftDocs/cpp-docs/docs/assembler/arm/arm-assembler-command-line-reference.md

    Generate debugging information.

 - **`-errorReport:`** *option*\
-   This option is deprecated, and has no effect.
+   This option is deprecated.
 Starting in Windows Vista, error reporting is controlled by [Windows Error Reporting (WER)](/windows/win32/wer/windows-error-reporting) settings.

 *source_file*\
 The name of the source file.